-Australia's largest state is abound with natural beauty – making it the perfect filming location, with quintessential Australian scenery and a variety of different landscapes.
+Australia's largest state is abound with natural beauty – making it the perfect filming location, with quintessential Australian scenery and a variety of landscapes to choose from.

-Western Australia offers a huge variety of cinematic locations.
+Western Australia offers a range of cinematic locations, each with their own specialities.
 These include the only two horizontal falls in the world at Talbot Bay in the Bucaneer Archipelago; the 350-million-year-old Bungle Bungle range; the world heritage Ningaloo Reef and Shark Bay; the lunar-like Pinnacles in the Nambung National Park; the towering forests of the South West and Lucky Bay, voted Australia’s whitest beach.

 The state is renowned for its clarity of light and long periods of clear blue skies, creating optimal shooting conditions all year round.